Edith Denes

 Biography

-Edith Denes was born on March 18, 1930 in Munkacs/ Orosveg, Hungary in Carpathian Mountain range, a place almost half of the population (about 14,000) were religious Jewish.
+Edith Denes was born on March 18, 1930 in Munkacs/Orosveg, Hungary in Carpathian Mountain range, a place almost half of the population (about 14,000) were religious Jewish.
 She lived with her mother, father, and older sister.
 She was a quiet girl and liked to study, pray and read, but what Edith loved the most was that she always had family surrounding her, since Edith lived on the same street or the next streets over from her grandparents, aunts, uncles and lots and lots of cousins.
 As a girl, Edith loved playing with her little cousins, and would frequently babysit for them.
 Many days on his way to work, Edith’s father would take her to school in a horse-drawn carriage, or in a horse-pulled sled in the snow.
 Others days she would walk to school crossing the Latorica River.
 Everyday after school Edith would visit with her Grandmother and Edith’s mother was always waiting to meet her there.
 She celebrated all the Jewish holidays, and every week on Friday night she went to visit family to wish them a Shabbat Shalom.
 Edith was given a scholarship to go to a very prestigious high school The Hebrew Gymnasium.
-Edith dream was to become a pediatrician.
-Edith recalls that it truly was a wonderful life.
+Edith's dream was to become a pediatrician, and recalls that it truly was a wonderful life.

 At 14 years old, in March 1944, her whole world changed.
 The Hungarian police came to the door and ordered everyone in her family out of the house and they did not take anything with them.
 They thought that they would return.
 All the Jewish people were forced to live in the Munkacs/Orosveg ghetto.
 Edith could not attend school and play with cousins of friends.
 But Edith was with her family.